AZCoder018/nytreact/README.md

 1. Click on the following link to where the application is hosted on Heroku: ; or

-2. Make sure that you have node.js installed on your computer, then:
+2. Make sure that you have node.js and MongoDB installed on your computer, then:

     - Clone or download the repository for The React New York Times News Scraper;

+    - Open Command Prompt and type mongod, press enter.
+Leave the command prompt open and mongod running;

+    - Open another Command Prompt and type mongo, press enter.
+Leave the command prompt open and mongo running;

-    - Open GitBash or Terminal, making sure that you are in the folder location of The React New York Times News Scraper, and run command 'npm       install', to download and install apis from npm.js;
+    - Open GitBash or Terminal, making sure that you are in the folder location of The React New York Times News Scraper, and run command 'npm        install', to complete installation (all necessary apis from npm.js will be downloaded and installed);

-    - Next, run command 'npm install react-router-dom', to download and install react router.

-    - Then type 'yarn start' on the command line and press enter.
-Your default browser should automatically open to localhost:3000.
+    - Type 'node server.js' on the command line and press enter.
+The following should be returned: "App is now listening on PORT:3000 Mongoose      connection Successful."; and

+    - Open your default browser and type the following in the address bar: localhost:3000.
 The home page for The React New York Times News          Scraper should appear.

 #### __HOW DOES THE REACT NEW YORK TIMES NEWS SCRAPER WORK?__

-1. The application should render different twelve (12) different images of cartoon characters on the screen.
-The goal of the game is to click on     as many images as you can without clicking on the same image twice.

-2. The game starts when you click on an image.
-Your score will be incrmented by 1 point whenever you click on an image for the first time.
-Also,     after clicking on an image for the first time, all the images rendered on the page shuffle themselves in a new, random order.
-A scoreboard at     the top of the screen keeps track of your "Current Game Score" and the "Top Score" of all games played.

-3. If you click on an image more than once, you lose the game.
-The "Current Game Score" is then reset and the game restarts.
+1. Click on the "Scrape New Articles!" button, at the top right of the screen, to scrape for today's new articles from the Daily Wire.

+2. To view an article, click on the article's URL.

+3. To save an article, click on the "Save Article" button to the right of the respective article.

+4. To view saved articles, clicked on the "Saved Articles" link at the top left of the screen.

+5. To view or add notes for a saved article, click the "View/Add Notes" button to the right of the respective saved article.
+A "Notes for            Article" modal will then appear at the top center of the screen.

+6. Add your note for the saved article in the "Enter New Note" text area of the Modal.

+7. Click on the "Save Changes" button to save your new note.

+8. Click on the "Close" button if you want to close the modal without adding a new note.

 #### __WHO MAINTAINS AND CONTRIBUTES TO THIS VERSION OF THE REACT NEW YORK TIMES NEWS SCRAPER?__